thebestsophist/tumblrtoxml/readme.md

 ## Notes
-Since Tumblr is terrible at generating clean XHTML, post contents are shoved into a `<![CDATA[]>`.
+- Since Tumblr is terrible at generating clean XHTML, post contents are shoved into a `<![CDATA[]>`.
 You may need to clean up the data a little more if you plan on using it to generate your sites.
+- Since XML is more strict with special characters, you may have to go through and clean your ampersands, smart quotes and such.